alibaba/GraphScope/docs/analytical_engine/vertex_centric_models.md

 The iterations terminate until no messages are sent from any vertex, indicating a halt.

+The vertex function can be invoked at each vertex in parallel, since individual vertices communicate via message-passing.

 With the Pregel model, the vertex program of single source shortest paths (SSSP) is expressed as follows.

 ```python